sama1mansn/greenfield-docs/docs/guide/core-concept/cross-chain/sdk.md

 1. `greenfieldCall(uint32 status, uint8 resourceType, uint8 operationType, uint256 resourceId, bytes calldata callbackData):`
    This function is a callback hook designed to handle cross-chain response.
 It is a virtual function that needs to be implemented by developers to define custom behaviors for different types of resources and operation types.
-   This function is triggered when a cross-chain operation is completed on greenfield side and return a package to bsc, allowing developers to execute specific actions or update states in response to the completion of an operation.
+   This function is triggered when a cross-chain operation is completed on greenfield side and return a package to EVM-compatible chains, allowing developers to execute specific actions or update states in response to the completion of an operation.
    If the developers don’t need callback, this function(as well as other callback related functions) can be undefined.
 2. `retryPackage(uint8 resourceType):` This function handles the retry mechanism for a package, based on its resource